mhauri/blogposts/how-to-add-a-tinymce-plugin-to-the-magento2-wysiwyg-editor/item.md

 })();

 ````
-The actuall functionality is defined in the method ```_insertTextWithBox``` where we can define how our element will be structured.
+The actual functionality is defined in the method ```_insertTextWithBox``` where we can define how our element will be structured.
 For demo purposes I want to have text on left side, and a gray box with text on the right side.

 That was the easy part, now we have to add our TinyMCE plugin to the WYSIWYG Editor.
 The current Plugins like ```magentowidget``` or ```magentovairables``` are defined by default in the ```magento2-base/lib/web/mage/adminhtml/wysiwyg/tiny_mce/setup.js``` file.
-As this is a core file and we don't want to overide it we have to find another way.
+As this is a core file and we don't want to override it we have to find another way.
 Luckily the Magento CMS comes with a method called ```getConfig()``` which allows us to get the current WYSIWYG configuration.

 ## Create a Magento Plugin
 As we know now which method to use we can hook-in with a Magento plugin by using the ```afterGetConfig()``` method.